lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## Institutions:
 - What is the difference between an oppressive institution that stifles society, and a productive institution in a check-and-balance ecosystem?
 When productive diverse-institution countries look at desert-theocracies:
--- Alfred W. Crosby quote on middle east view of europe pre-renaissance,
+-- Alfred W. Crosby quote on middle east view of europe pre-renaissance

 ## standard task and behavior benchmarks
 - coordination